 Last month Ampon Tangnoppakul, 61 was sentenced to 20 years in prison on charges of insulting Queen Sirikit in four sms texts sent to an official working for Thailand’s former Prime Minister Abhisit Vejajjiva.

-Ampon’s crestfallen wife Rossamarin spoke to Asia Sentinel on Monday in a coffee shop near her home in Samut Prakarn in eastern Bangkok.
+Ampon’s despondent wife Rossamarin spoke to Asia Sentinel on Monday in a coffee shop near her home in Samut Prakarn in eastern Bangkok.
 Her jailed husband, she said, “is still very stressed by everything and gets sick often.”

 In court last month, Ampon claimed innocence and his family insist that he does not even know how to send mobile phone text messages.